-Both PNC and Chase Bank offer a long list of banking products that can be conveniently accessed across the nation.
+Both PNC and Chase Bank offer a long list of banking products that can be conveniently accessed across the nation and are considered strong banking choices.
 Whether it’s checking and savings accounts, or branches, ATMs and mobile apps, both banks provide users access to relatively similar products.
-However, the details of those products are different at each institution.
-Below, we take a closer look at the accounts, rates and services provided by PNC vs. Chase Bank to help you choose the bank that’s best for you.
+However, the details of those products are different at each institution the right one for you will depend on what you’re looking for.
+You can also work with a financial advisor who can make selecting the right financial institution part of your larger financial plan.

-Chase offers a combination of 5,1000 branches and 16,000 ATMs in 33 states, making its position as the largest bank in the U.S. one that’s well-earned.
+Chase offers a combination of 5,100 branches and 16,000 ATMs in 33 states, making its position as the largest bank in the U.S. one that’s well-earned.
 Along with providing typical checking and savings accounts, CDs and IRAs, Chase also allows you access to your money through online and mobile banking features.
-Its online banking option and mobile app are easily navigable and give you the perfect out to visiting branches or ATMs on days when you’d rather stay home.
+Its online banking option and mobile app are easily navigable and give you the perfect out-to-visit branches or ATMs on days when you’d rather stay home.

 Another benefit that comes with banking with Chase are sign-up bonuses.
 Chase offers you money when you open an account with the bank.
 While the bonus amounts vary per month, the typical sign-up bonus is around $200.